A shadow puppetry scene where a hippo walks through a mysterious crystal cave.

 CADEL: Lungs on Legs

 The epic true story of the first Australian to win the Tour de France, live on stage.
-One actor.
-One bike.
-One hour.
 Performed entirely on a bike in an epic theatrical feat of endurance by acclaimed Australian actor Connor Delves.
 Pedalling non-stop for an hour, he recreates the thrilling journey of Cadel's 2011 Tour de France win, and all the triumphs, heartaches and sacrifices made along the way.
+“Connor's vision for this show is bold and exciting, and I'm thrilled to be involved from the start.
+He’ll be riding a BMC, just like I did (and do!), wearing the same yellow jersey I wore, and actually riding on stage every night... how cool is that?
+I love cycling, and I'm deeply honored that an Australian artist has been inspired to bring my story to life for audiences worldwide.
+I hope you enjoy CADEL, and I encourage you to support Connor and his creative journey in giving the show a long life.
+See you there!”– Cadel Evans

 31 July - 24 August 2025, 1:00 pm